Stuart Moore (footballer): Wealdstone

 In December 2020, Moore signed for National League club Wealdstone.
-On 19th December 2020, Moore saved a 96th-minute penalty against Eastleigh to ensure a 4–3 victory and send Wealdstone to the 4th round of the FA Trophy.
+On 19 December 2020, Moore saved a 96th-minute penalty against Eastleigh to ensure a 4–3 victory and send Wealdstone to the 4th round of the FA Trophy.
 Moore left the club on 30 January 2021.

 Blackpool

 On 26 February 2021, Moore joined League One side Blackpool on a contract until the end of the season.
 He signed a one-year extension on 9 June 2021, with a clause for a possible additional twelve months.
 On 18 March 2023, Moore joined Doncaster Rovers on an emergency loan deal, making his debut the same day away at Salford City.

+Morecambe

+On 27 June 2023, Moore signed for recently relegated League Two club Morecambe on a one-year deal.
+On 17 May 2024, he signed a new one-year contract with the option for a further year.

+On 30 July 2025, Moore joined League One side Wycombe Wanderers on a free transfer.

 Personal life

-Moore is the brother of Coventry City goalkeeper Simon Moore.
+Moore is the brother of Sunderland A.F.C. goalkeeper Simon Moore.
 Their father and grandfather were also goalkeepers.